Volunteer at Our Shelter

 - Do you have regular access to the internet and email for important volunteer information?

 If you answer ‘no’ to any of the questions above, we might not be the best fit for you at this time.

 Why can’t I just come in to play with puppies and kittens?

-All Traditional SPCA Cincinnati volunteers are interviewed and matched with a volunteer role that we feel best fits our needs as an organization.
+All Traditional SPCA Cincinnati volunteers are matched with a volunteer role that we feel best fits our needs as an organization.
 They must then attend New Volunteer Orientation & Training to learn more about our organization and our expectations, including how to handle animals.
 This training is required for your safety and for the best interest of the animals in our care.
 Part of a volunteer’s responsibilities includes playing with animals, of course.
-But, cleaning, teaching basic behavior, and interacting with the public are also part of their responsibilities.
-All of these require training to ensure safety of our animals, employees, and volunteers.
+But, cleaning, teaching basic behavior, and interacting with the public is also part of their responsibilities.
+All of these require training to ensure the safety of our animals, employees, and volunteers.
 All of our volunteers are on a schedule so that we know that the animals are receiving care each day and at scheduled times.
-We require approved volunteers to sign up so that we are not over or under booked in various areas of our organization.
+We require approved volunteers to sign up so that we are not over or under-booked in various areas of our organization.